Elderly patients

 3. Prep for appointments

 We have all left an appointment or meeting and realized we forgot to ask a question.
-Before seeing your doctor, jot down your top three concerns or questions.
+Before seeing your provider, jot down your top three concerns or questions.
 Write down any symptoms you have or have had and bring a list of your current medications and supplements.

 4. Speak up